Form Workplace Solutions. Workspace designs for more dynamic, flexible, and collaborative ways of working

 Flexible and adaptable spaces can help organisations to improve collaborative working and/or communication between individuals and teams, while maximising space usage for cost efficiency

 Traditional desks will continue to have a role within many organisations’ business activities.
-However, through the use of personal lockers, pedestal storage can be made smaller or eliminated.
-And the workstations themselves can be used more flexibly between workers.
+However, with the use of personal lockers, pedestal storage can often be reduced or removed.
+This allows workstations to be used more flexibly between employees, visitors and hybrid workers, supporting a more adaptable approach to everyday office use.

 Collaborative team workspace